-- Border to Coast and all twelve Partner Funds are members of the Local Authority Pension Fund Forum (LAPFF).
+- Border to Coast and all twelve eleven Partner Funds are members of the Local Authority Pension Fund Forum (LAPFF).
 Engagement takes place with companies on behalf of members of the Forum across a broad range of ESG themes. - We will seek to work collaboratively with other like-minded investors and bodies in order to maximise Border to Coast's influence on behalf of Partner Funds, particularly when deemed likely to be more effective than acting alone.
 This will be achieved through actively supporting investor RI initiatives and collaborating with various other external groups e.g. LAPFF, the Institutional Investors Group on Climate Change, other LGPS pools and other investor coalitions. - Due to the proportion of assets held in overseas markets it is imperative that Border to Coast is able to engage meaningfully with global companies.
-To enable this and compliment other engagement approaches, an external voting and engagement service provider has been appointed. - Engagement will take place with companies in the internally managed portfolios with portfolio managers and the Responsible Investment team engaging directly across various engagement streams; these will cover environmental, social, and governance issues as well as UN Global Compact breaches. - We will expect external managers to engage with investee companies and bond issuers as part of their mandate on our behalf and in alignment with our RI policy.
+To enable this and complement other engagement approaches, an external voting and engagement service provider has been appointed.
+Border to Coast provides input into new engagement themes which are considered to be materially financial, selected by the external engagement provider on an annual basis, and also participates in some of the engagements undertaken on our behalf. - Engagement will take place with companies in the internally managed portfolios with portfolio managers and the Responsible Investment team engaging directly across various engagement streams; these will cover environmental, social, and governance issues as well as UN Global Compact5 breaches or OECD Guideline for Multinational Enterprises breaches6- - We will expect external managers to engage with investee companies and bond issuers as part of their mandate on our behalf and in alignment with our RI policy.

-Engagement conducted can be broadly split into two categories: engagement based on financially material ESG issues, or engagement based on (potential) violations of global standards such as the UN Global Compact.
+Engagement conducted can be broadly split into two categories: engagement based on financially material ESG issues, or engagement based on (potential) violations of global standards such as the UN Global Compactor OECD Guidelines for Multinational Enterprises.